0k/sact.epoch/docs/source/overview.rst

 you can safely use::

   >>> import sact.epoch.utils
-  >>> utc_timestamp = sact.epoch.utils.datetime_to_timestamp(now)
+  >>> utc_timestamp = sact.epoch.utils.dt2ts(now)

-``datetime_to_timestamp`` will ask your system for the number of seconds between EPOCH in the current timezone and the provided datetime.
+``dt2ts`` will ask your system for the number of seconds between EPOCH in the current timezone and the provided datetime.
 This is why you must ensure that datetime object was created when the same TimeZone on the system than when you run this function.

 No doctest is given to your eyes on the content of the variable ``utc_timestamp`` because the output depends on the current time.
 And this